 Ahhh A New Laptop

-At work we got in these beautiful new Dell XPS 14 Laptops, Dell has finally started to make some nice machines when they came out with the XPS lineup.
+At work we got in these beautiful new Dell XPS 14 Laptops, Dell has finally started to make some nice machines when they came out with the XPS line-up.
 We have had a lot of people in house comment that they thought it was a Mac Book Pro or Mack Book Air.
-These new XPS 14 laptops come with a new technology built on board called “Intel Rapid Storage Technology” or IRST for short.
-The point of this technology is to make your system faster by using a small Solid State Hard Drive (SSD) or a piece of a SSD.
-There are 2 different technologies that apply here:
+These new XPS 14 laptops come with a new technology built on board called “Intel Responsiveness Technology” or IRT for short.
+The point of this technology is to make your system faster by using a small independent mSATA Solid State Drive or a slice of a larger SATA SSD.
+There are 3 different technologies that apply here:

 Now this all sounds great right?
-It’s like a Hybrid drive and will speed my system!
-You are correct it will speed up your system…. when it’s setup and running correctly!
+It’s like a Hybrid drive and it will speed up my system!
+You are correct this is exactly what it does…. when it’s setup and running correctly!
 I say this because there seems to be a lot of issues and confusion getting this technology to work.
-If you need to replace the SSD that holds the special partition for this to work, or if you need to replace the hard drive that is being accelerated it seems to break this technology.
-It seems that once IRST is setup it does not like it when you change anything to do with the SSD or HDD.
+If you need to reinstall your OS, or you need to replace the SSD that holds the special partition for this to work, or if you need to replace the hard drive that is being accelerated it seems to break everything.
+For me this has resulted in blue screens of death and just random crashes.
+It seems that once ISRT is setup it does not like it when you change anything to do with the configuration.
 I found this out the hard way…

-When we received these laptops from Dell, their factory image was just a single C Drive with a recovery partition.
-If you have read my other posts I like to separate User and OS data by moving the Users folder to the D drive this simplifies backups for us.
+When we received these XPS 14 laptops from Dell, their factory image was just a single C Drive with a recovery partition.
+If you have read my other posts I like to separate User data and OS data by moving the Users folder to the D drive this simplifies backups for us.
 The problem with the Dell image is that there is no D drive and it did not come with media to re-install Windows.
-It only comes with software that allows you to create a rescue flash drive that is an exact copy of the current image.
-To be honest using the stock Dell image was not bad after you removed a few piece of software so I decided to just modify it and work with what I had.
-The XPS I received came with a 500 GB HDD so i needed to re-sized the C drive down to 75 GB and then partition t remaining space for te D drive.
-After I rebooted I noticed that the Intel Rapid Start Technology program thew an error that it was disabled.
-I rebooted and looked in the EFI (BIOS) and seen that the option for Rapid Start Technology was grayed out and there was no way to enable it.
-I tried to re-install the Intel Rapid Start software but got the error
+The XPS 14 only comes with software that allows you to create a rescue flash drive that is an exact copy of the current image.
+To be honest using the Dell stock images are really good.
+There is not much bloat ware you just need to removed a few piece of software.
+I decided to just modify the Dell image and work with what I had.
+The XPS I received came with a 500 GB HDD, to get the desired space for D I needed to re-sized the C drive down to 75 GB and than partition the remaining space for the D drive.
+This was a simple process using Windows Disk Manager.
+After I rebooted and logged into my desktop Intel Rapid Start Technology program threw up an error

 This computer does not meet the minimum requirements for installing the software.

-After that very informative error I had to look up on the internet and do a bit of reading to figure out why I got this error.
+Well the rabbit hole just keeps getting deeper.
+Most people would just quit at this point and restore to a previous image.
+For me this was just another challenge.
+With that very informative error I had to look up on the internet and do a bit of reading to figure out why I got this error.
 I found out that Rapid Start is expecting a very particular partition with a certain ID.
-For some reason this partition was not being seen by EFI so the option was grayed out, and I could not re-install the software because the setting in EFI was disable.
-All I needed to to do is just create this partition again and all the problems above it should go away.
+For some reason this partition was not being seen by the BIOS so that is why the option was greyed out.
+I also could not re-install the software because the setting in BIOS was disable.
+What it sounded like was all I needed to to do is re-create this partition and then I could enable it in BIOS again and install the software.

 This is where I really started to run into issues, most of the Intel documentation that I read only talked about Rapid Start but not in conjunction with Smart Response, I did read that it was possible (I also knew it was because my laptop came with both working) but could not find a document the explained how to setup both.
 No matter what I did to setup this Rapid Start partition I could not get it to work so I figure that maybe I should start with Smart Response.